-How do you actually evaluate IT outsourcing companies?
+How do you evaluate IT outsourcing vendors before signing?

 Choosing the wrong IT outsourcing partner costs more than money — it costs uptime, staff morale, and leadership confidence.
 The right evaluation process separates providers who deliver measurable outcomes from those who sound good in a sales pitch.